Victor Mill Syndicate Oakwood Mill

 Tameside

-Oakwood Mill was a former cotton-spinning mill located on the north side of Grenville St and it was built in the 1850s but is now derelict.
+Oakwood Mill located on the north side of Grenville St and it was built in the 1850s but is now derelict.
 On the south side of Grenville St was Staley Mill and both mills were originally worked by the Staly [sic] Mill Co.
 Later, both mills were worked by the associated companies, Staley Mill Co Ltd and the Millbrook Spinning Co Ltd but Staley Mill is no longer extant.
 The fireproof Oakwood Mill was built of millstone grit and it originally had a slate roof.
 It is 3-storeys high by 13 bays long.
 The crenellated clock tower is dated 1857 and it is likely that the mill was completed around this time.

 A painting of Oakwood Mill viewed looking northwards.
 The church on the right is St James’s on Huddersfield Rd, Millbrook.